2 Years it took me to publish Ocean Nomad, from idea to reality. I figured out some things along the way…

 Amazon owns 60% of the E-Book market so I’ve also put Ocean Nomad on Amazon, for the main reason to get noticed.
 It’s where many go to buy a book.
 They also take +60% share of every sale if you’re book is a certain size and you don’t go exclusive with them (which I don’t want).
 That’s why I published 1 section of my book (Ocean love &Conservation) on Amazon exclusively in the Kindle Select program which gives me access to promo goodies and helps with getting know in the world.
 Kindle Select requires to be 3 months exclusive with Amazon.

 I’ve included my book in the global database of Lightningsource.
 This is a print on demand solution where bookshops can also order your book for their shop.
+I’ve received numerous orders without individually approaching the book shops.

 I’m still sorting out the other distribution options.